CodeByAshuu/cyber-login/README.md

 ```bash
 http://localhost:3000/login?username=admin&password=admin123
 ```
-You'll see a welcome pagw, now logout.
+You'll see a welcome page, now logout.

 4. Try SQL Injection.
 Put these query in the password field, and type anything on the username (doesn't matter).
 ```sql